-- (a) support the Principal Purpose of the Association; - (b) are enrolled or are enrolling as a graduate student at the University; - (c) agree to abide by this Constitution; - (d) agree to sign the Association's Code of Conduct, as amended from time to time; and - (e) have not previously been expelled as a Member of the Association.
+- (a) support the Purpose of the Association; - (b) are enrolled or are enrolling as a graduate student at the University; - (c) agree to abide by this Constitution; - (d) agree to sign the Association's Code of Ethics and Conduct, as amended from time to time: and - (e) have not previously been expelled as a Member of the Association.

-3.3 Application for Membership
+3.3 Application for membership

-- (a) An Eligible Person may apply for Membership: - (i) via their enrolment form, when completing enrolment for a higher education award course (in which case the enrolment form must be signed by the graduate student); or - (ii) if they do not apply for Membership at the time of enrolment, following enrolment by written application to the General Secretary. - (b) All applications for enrolment must state that the person: - (i) wishes to become a Member of the Association; - (ii) supports the Principal Purpose of the Association; - (iii) agrees to comply with this Constitution; and - (iv) agrees to comply with the Association's Code of Conduct. - (c) The application must be signed by the applicant.
+- (a) An Eligible Person may apply for membership: - (i) via their enrolment form, when completing enrolment for a higher education award course (in which case the enrolment form must be signed by the graduate student); or - (ii) if they do not apply for membership at the time of enrolment, following enrolment by written application to the General Secretary. - (b) All applications for membership must state that the person: - (i) wishes to become a Member of the Association; - (ii) supports the Purpose of the Association; - (iii) agrees to comply with this Constitution; and

+- (iv) agrees to comply with the Association's Code of Ethics and Conduct. - (c) The application must be signed (by wet or electronic signature) by the applicant.